-Building on their successful Shining Star peer education model, your donations will enable the Nehemiah Project to provide 25 girls involved in sex work with sexual health training leading to safer, healthier lives.
+Using their successful Shining Star peer education model, the Nehemiah Project provides girls and women involved in sex work with sexual health training.

-During 2020, these 25 girls will then be supported as peer educators to share HIV prevention and sexual health messages with a further 1,700 girls involved in sex work.
-They will also provide their peers with access to referral pathways, including HIV testing, treatment and counselling services.
+As peer educators, these ladies then share health messages with their peers, and provide access to referral pathways, including HIV testing, treatment and counselling services.

-Weekly sex education workshops, facilitated by the peer educators, will be held at 4 sites in Bulawayo to provide access to condoms, HIV and STI testing, and cervical cancer screening.
+Weekly sex education workshops, facilitated by the peer educators, provide access to condoms, HIV and STI testing, and cervical cancer screening.

-Business management workshops, and training in various vocational skills, will help the peer educators create and sustain businesses of their own, so that they can find alternative sources of income and exit sex work.
+The peer educators are supported and counselled, to help them understand their potential and recognise their individual gifts and value.
+Business management workshops, and training in various vocational skills, help the peer educators create and sustain businesses of their own, so that they can find alternative sources of income and exit sex work.